egodigital/ego-cli/README.md

-docker-stop          # Stops all running Docker containers. docker-up            # Shorthand for 'docker-compose up'. git-checkout         # Checks out (to) a branch. git-export           # Clones a repository to the working directory and removes the '.git' subfolder. git-pull             # Pulls from all remotes to the current branch. git-push             # Pushes the current branch to all remotes.
+docker-stop          # Stops all running Docker containers. docker-up            # Shorthand for 'docker-compose up'. git-checkout         # Checks out (to) a branch. git-deletes          # Deletes local branches, except 'master' and the current one. git-export           # Clones a repository to the working directory and removes the '.git' subfolder. git-pull             # Pulls from all remotes to the current branch. git-push             # Pushes the current branch to all remotes.